 Palpitations or Arrhythmias

 Defined as causing an irregular heart rhythm caused by abnormal electrical activity.

 Brugada: 5 in 10000

 Slow or Irregular Heart Beat

 Near-Syncope or Syncope

-Testing can provide patients better understand potential future cardiac risks, and take action through tailored and proactive medical management plans.
+Testing can provide patients a better understanding of potential future cardiac risks, and suggest action through tailored and proactive medical management plans.
 Other benefits of genetic testing may include: